My Boy Lollipop: Barbie Gaye original version

 When it came time to record, Gaye cut school and took the subway to a recording studio in Midtown Manhattan.
 Gaye met the three members of the session band, guitarist Leroy Kirkland, saxophonist Al Sears and drummer Panama Francis.
 The band leader, Kirkland, asked Gaye to sing the song for them.
 After listening to her, they improvised music to match her vocals.
 They decided to record the song in a relatively new style of R&B called shuffle.
 The four musicians, including the white teenage girl, went into the studio and recorded the song in one take.
 Barbie Gaye was paid $200 for her writing contributions to "My Boy Lollypop" and her studio recording.
-The shuffle sound was developed in the early 1940s in America's black community and made popular by Professor Longhair, Rosco Gordon and Louis Jordan.
-The Jamaican artists, Clement "Coxsone" Dodd and Arthur "Duke" Reid, introduced the R&B shuffle beat to Jamaica in the late 1950s.

 Barbie Gaye's recording was released as a single by Darl Records in late 1956.
 It was heavily played by Alan Freed, and listener requests made the song No. 25 on Freed's Top 25 on WINS, New York in November 1956.
 The record sold in sufficient quantities locally to gain her a place in Freed's annual Christmas show at the New York Paramount in December 1956, when she opened for Little Richard.
 The following year, Gaye toured with Richard and Fats Domino.
 The singer and songwriter Ellie Greenwich, then a teenager living on Long Island, was so taken by the record that she named herself Ellie Gaye when she embarked on her recording career.
 Gaye's recording of "My Boy Lollypop" was popular in New York City, and a few other Northeastern cities.
 In the late 1950s, Chris Blackwell, founder of Island Records, sold copies of the song to the Jamaican Sound Systems, where it became a popular song among sound system patrons, despite the fact that its singer was not of African descent.
 Her manager, Gaetano Vastola, routinely counterfeited his artists' music to keep all the profits, so the record's sales are difficult to determine.